scodek/HTML_CSS_Projects/technicalDocument/README.md

 ###### This project is created to complete the **Free Code Camp** task `Responsive Web Design Projects - Build a Technical Documentation Page`
+### Project Concept
+The idea of this project is to create a technical documentation page on a Theme.
+I chose here the theme of `ECMA6 Features`.
+The idea is, describing popular features of `ECMA6`.
+There will be a sidebar containing link for each topic discussed.
+Clicking these links corresponding topic will come to the foreground.
+Ex: by clicking "let and const", the section with header "JavaScript let and const" will be opened.
 `technicalDocumentation.html` : This file contains the html specifications
 `main.css` : This file contains corresponding CSS declarartions
 - The project follows HTML5 standards.
 Every `section` element is maintained with its corresponding `header`